You can expect the same high-quality interactive delivery with two trainers and the content tightly crafted to your needs.

 Line management can mean a lot of things to a lot of people.

-Whatever the challenges your line managers face, a tailored training can help to address the specifics that they find tricky.
+Whatever the challenges your line managers face, tailored training can help to address the specifics that they find tricky.

 Often it’s around delegation, giving difficult feedback and keeping teams motivated.